We've been pioneering Parkinson's disease (PD) knowledge, accelerating treatments and improving care for more than a

 - And in 2002, our research team at Columbia University found evidence that Parkinson's requires the alpha-synuclein protein, a now well-known hallmark of the disease.

-- Started in 2009, the Parkinson's Outcomes Project is the largest-ever clinical study of Parkinson's disease with nearly 10,000 patients in four countries.
+- Started in 2009, the Parkinson's Outcomes Project is the largest-ever clinical study of Parkinson's disease with over 12,000 patients in four countries.
 This ground-breaking initiative enables us to track and monitor the care over time of patients who are seen at Centers of Excellence.

 - In 2011, the foundation launched Moving Day®, a walk for Parkinson's.
 The fundraising walk allows us to support local communities across the country through grants that provide health, wellness, support and other critically important services in their area.

 We've also found ways over the years to pay tribute to those who have moved the world closer to a Parkinson's cure.
 In 1970, the Parkinson's Foundation created the James Parkinson Award.

 - 1970: Dr. Arvid Carlsson, a pioneer in the science of A chemical messenger (neurotransmitter) that regulates movement and emotions., was our first recipient.
 Carlsson received a Nobel Prize 30 years later.

 - 1973: Dr. Oleh Hornykiewicz, the scientist who discovered the link between striatal dopamine deficiency and Parkinson's, received the award in 1973.

 - 1987: Dr. Yahr, the research pioneer and our long-time affiliate received the award in 1987.

 - 1987: That same year, Dr. J. William Langston, who discovered in 1983 that MPTP was toxic and could cause Parkinson's-like symptoms, received the award.